-Visit Marble Falls, Texas, and experience lake living at its finest. iTrip Vacations Austin manages rentals in Marble Falls, located about an hour northwest of Austin.
+Visit Highland Lakes, Texas, and experience lake living at its finest. iTrip Vacations Austin manages rentals in Marble Falls, Horseshoe Bay, Burnet and Kingsland, all located an hour northwest of Austin.

-Marble Falls offers a pristine vacation destination for outdoor lovers.
-Its location provides easy proximity to five nearby lakes, breweries, wineries and parks.
+The Highland Lakes area offers a pristine vacation destination for outdoor lovers.
+Its location provides easy proximity to six nearby lakes, and several breweries, wineries and parks.
 Two of the area's most popular spots for outdoor recreation are Lyndon B. Johnson (LBJ) Lake and Lake Marble Falls.
 Both offer ample space for water lovers and amenities that make exploring easy and fun.

 If golf is more your game, find eight golf courses nearby that feature challenging holes and scenic views.
-Top golf courses in the Marble Falls area include The Legends Golf Course, Escondido Golf, and Lake Club and Slick Rock Golf Course.
-Golfers will find many courses are only a 15-minute drive from their Marble Falls vacation rental.
+Top golf courses in the area include The Legends Golf Course, Escondido Golf, and Lake Club and Slick Rock Golf Course.
+Golfers will find many courses are only a 15-minute drive from their Highland Lakes vacation rental.

 Breweries and vineyards offer a different kind of experience.
 Save the World Brewing Company focuses on two things: Texas craft beer and philanthropy.
 Visitors can sample local beers in the tasting room while watching sports or playing games.
 Heart of Texas Wine Tours offers winery tours through the Texas Hill Country, and a standard tour includes three stops and tastings.
 Families and kids will enjoy a trip to Sweet Berry Farm, a local farm that opens for events like strawberry picking and pumpkin patch fun.